TheCaptain989/radarr-striptracks/README.md

 Multiple codes may be concatenated, such as `:eng:spa` for both English and Spanish.
 Order is unimportant.

->![warning] **NOTE:** If no subtitle language is detected in the profile or specified on the command line, all subtitles are removed.
+>![warning] **NOTE:** If no subtitle language is detected in the profile or specified on the command-line, all subtitles are removed.

 #### Any language code
 The `:any` language code is a special code.
 When used, the script will preserve all language tracks, regardless of how they are tagged in the source video.